Kristin Neff's 3 components

 we learn to take care of our own emotional

 We become our own ally and

 increase our capacity to be in healthy

 Common Humanity vs Isolation

-reminds us that as humans we share emotions that are universal in nature and that
+reminds us that in being human, we experience many emotions that are universal in nature